 Pros of refinancing AES student loans

 Refinancing AES student loans may offer several advantages.
 For example, most fixed-rate loans have variable rates tied to changes in the prime rate or the LIBOR index.
 Some of these loans even charge additional interest if you miss a payment.
-While refinanced AES student loans don’t carry such hidden charges, they still come with slightly higher interest rates.
+While refinanced American Education Services student loans don’t carry such hidden charges, they still come with slightly higher interest rates.
 If you seek to lower the overall total amount of your monthly payments, refinancing may be a good option.

 Cons of refinancing AES student loans

 If you aren’t planning on repaying your loans anytime soon, refinancing AES student loans may not be the best choice.
 Most private student loans do not allow borrowers to transfer balances to new lenders.
 Therefore, if you decide to switch lenders, you’ll need to start from scratch.